wahyuwiyoko/blog/content/linux/archived-command-line.md

 ## Window Properties

 Only work on X11.
-These command often used for assign a value for a spesific window behavior case, it can be either name or role of the client window.
+These command often used for assign a value for a specific window behavior case, it can be either name or role of the client window.

 ```bash